 Christian Biblical Names—as Well as Others

-There are many different names found in the bible; some well known, some not so well known.
-This article is going concentrate mainly on names found in (and inspired by) the Christian Bible because it is the most used bible in the world.
-We do need to keep in mind, however that it is not the only bible in the world.
+If you're looking for some unique bible names for babies, then it might surprise you just how many different biblical names can be found in the worlds' bibles.
+While this article is going concentrate mainly on names found in (and inspired by) the Christian Bible since it is more widely used, we do need to keep in mind that it is not the only bible in the world.
 Because of this fact, I will draw inspiration from other books of faith and scatter them throughout the article.
 I sincerely hope that anyone who visits the page will be open-minded enough to not mind seeing names not found in their bible.

 There's nothing wrong with coming up with a name inspired by a certain faith, but if we can also teach our children to focus on the core values of the religion (the ones that we all know in our hearts to be just), the name you give them can truly be a source of inspiration and empowerment in difficult times.
 Thank you for giving this article a chance, and good luck finding a good name for your newborn.